seanwarrren/CS3560-Final-Project/README.md

 ### _Description:_

-* Develop a web application that helps users track their income and expenses, analyze spending habits, and receive AI-driven budgeting suggestions.
+* This project aims to develop a web application that helps users track their income and expenses, focusing on applying object oriented programming principles for modularity, reusability, and maintainability.
+The system will support analyzing spending habits and receiving AI-driven budgeting suggestions, ensuring efficient performance and scalbility.

 ### _Key Features:_